sbpang/NAS_MediaCenter/SETUP_DS1621.md

 # Clone your repository
 git clone https://github.com/sbpang/NAS_MediaCenter.git .

+# If you get "fatal: destination path '.' already exists and is not an empty directory"
+# Either remove the directory first, or clone to a different location:
+# git clone https://github.com/sbpang/NAS_MediaCenter.git /volume1/docker/nas-player-temp
+# Then move files: mv /volume1/docker/nas-player-temp/* /volume1/docker/nas-player/

 # Verify files are there
 ls -la
 ```

 You should see files like `app.py`, `requirements.txt`, `Dockerfile`, etc.

+**Note:** If the repository is private, you'll need to authenticate.
+See the troubleshooting section below.

 ---